liu431/liu431.github.io/_pages/about.md

 I am actively looking for data science and business analytics full-time positions to start my career after graduation in June 2020!
 Feel free to give me a shout if you are looking for a creative problem solver.

-## Highlight
+## In a nutshell

 • A numbers guy and also a people person

-• Geek in AI for marketing, causal inference, machine learning, and computational science
+• Geek in marketing analytics, causal inference, machine learning, consumer behavior, and computational methods

 • Data modeler to improve business decisions with different tools (Python, R, SQL, Stata, Hadoop)

 Blogs: https://liu431.github.io/
 Email: liu431@uchicago.edu
 Mobile: 812-287-3072

+## What's new?